 The program ends by noon on January 1.

 Conversation over meals is an important part of the Weekend, and all guests are expected to participate in the Common Meals.
 Only children under three are not charged for Common Meals.
 The "on-your-own" meals, Sunday dinner and Monday lunch, are designed so participants may enjoy Charleston's renowned cuisine.
-Meals & Meeting Services Fees may not be reduced for early departures or absences from meals.
+Meals & Meeting Services Fees may not be reduced for late arrivals, early departures or absences from meals.

 Sports & Recreational Activities